thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="index_files/figure-html/unnamed-chunk-203-1.png" width="100%" style="display: block; margin: auto;" />

-### exercises {-}

-1. Recreate the PubMed search and subsequent analysis described in this chapter using search terms that relate to research you are involved in or are interested in.

-2. Using the hops_components dataset, determine whether there are any major clusters of hops that are grouped by aroma.
-To do this, compute embeddings for the hop_aroma column of the dataset, then use a dimensionality reduction (pca, if you like) to determine if any clear clusters are present.

-### further reading {-}

 ## protein embeddings {-}

 Autoencoders can be trained to accept various types of inputs, such as text (as shown above), images, audio, videos, sensor data, and sequence-based information like peptides and DNA.
 Protein language models convert protein sequences into numerical representations that can be used for a variety of downstream tasks, such as structure prediction or function annotation.
 Protein language models, like their text counterparts, are trained on large datasets of protein sequences to learn meaningful patterns and relationships within the sequence data.